 Playful Health Technology Lab

 The Playful Health Technology Laboratory (PHT Lab) is an interdisciplinary research team affiliated with the School of Informatics, Computing, and Cyber Systems department at Northern Arizona University.
-The lab's mission is to design, implement and study human-computer interaction technologies that enhance the experience of improving or maintaining one's health.
+The lab's mission is to design, Implement, and study human-computer interaction technologies that enhance the experience of improving or maintaining health among underserved populations with health disparities, including people with disabilities.

 We are always looking for motivated students to join our group or to help out on projects.
 For questions about how to get involved with NAU PHT Lab, please email Jared Duval or stop by his office, located in the School of Informatics, Computing, and Cyber Systems (Building 90), room 206.